gardenlinux/gardenlinux/docs/how-to/getting-images.md

 All Garden Linux [flavors](/explanation/flavors) are published as `.tar.xz` archives on the
 [GitHub Releases page](https://github.com/gardenlinux/gardenlinux/releases).
-This is the primary and always-available method for obtaining images for all platforms, including cloud, virtualization, bare-metal, and local development.
+This is the primary method for obtaining images for all platforms, including cloud, virtualization, bare-metal, and local development.

 Each release contains:

-- Compressed disk images per platform (`.raw`, `.vhd`, `.qcow2`, `.gcpimage.tar.gz`)
+- Compressed tarballs with platform-specific VM disk images (`.raw`, `.vhd`, `.qcow2`, `.gcpimage.tar.gz`)
 - A "Published Images" section listing cloud-native references (AMI IDs, Community Gallery URNs, GCP image names) where applicable